Compulab-Tensor-PC/TEL-GPIO/README.md

 Each GPIO can be programmed for Output or input direction.

-- Output - The GPIO Can be controlled for a High or LOW output state.
+- Output - The GPIO can be controlled for a HIGH or LOW output state.
-- Input - The user can read if the GPIO is now in a HIGH state or LOW, state.
+- Input - The user can read whether the GPIO is in a HIGH or LOW state.

 > Note: GPIO's initial state is Output low.
 (0.7v - considered low )